theunionsquare/mangojs/packages/docs/docs/handbook/common/code-templates.context.md

 - ✅ Services use `@injectable()` decorator
 - ✅ Services injected with `LazyServiceIdentifier`
 - ✅ Controllers resolve services OUTSIDE class
-- ✅ All errors use `errors.APIError`
+- ✅ All errors use `Errors.APIError`
 - ✅ Cast transaction response to correct type
 - ✅ Add JSDoc to all public methods
 - ❌ No try-catch inside transactions